Gryllus veletis: Human impact

-Spring field crickets are often grouped with the other species of field crickets when discussing their possible impacts on humans.

 Field crickets, including G. veletis, are generally omnivorous scavengers.
 Their diet normally consists of plants, both fresh and decaying, other dead insects and in some cases predation of other field crickets or live insects may occur.
 An example of field cricket predation is seen in the consumption of fly pupae, which helps reduce the population of flies, often viewed as pests by humans.
 Consumption of plant matter helps ensure that fallen leaves and other material does not accumulate.
-Along with other scavengers (i.e. earthworm, beetles, etc.) decomposition of plants into fertile soil helps maintain a balanced ecosystem in forests and fields.
+Along with other scavengers (i.e. earthworms, beetles, etc.) decomposition of plants into fertile soil helps maintain a balanced ecosystem in forests and fields.

 Unlike house crickets (Acheta domesticus), field crickets are not able to adapt to a residential environment due to constraints in their life history traits and consequently, the insect will not live through the winter.
 Though field crickets are not normally found in home environments, they may invade a home to seek refuge from poor weather, attraction to light, or in search of foodstuffs (i.e. grains, seeds, etc.).
 Entrance can be gained through small cracks and crevices leading into a building.
 Once inside, damage to nylon, wool, plastic and leather fabrics may occur.
 The field cricket does not consume these materials, but "cuts out" a path through which it may pass.
 The human inhabitant may be aggravated by the field cricket's nocturnal chirping.